Da Nang by Neighbourhood: How the City Changes as You Move Through It

 Moving Between Neighbourhoods

-One of Da Nang's strengths is how easily you can move between these different atmospheres.
+One of the things that makes Da Nang feel approachable is how easily you can move between these different atmospheres.

 A short ride can take you from the sea to the city centre, from busy streets to quiet corners.
 Each transition adds context to the last.